monipek/Forage_TATADataVisualisationTask/README.md

 ### 2. Top 10 Revenue-Generating Countries (Excluding UK)
+Business Question:

+The CMO is interested in viewing the top 10 countries which are generating the highest revenue.
+Additionally, the CMO is also interested in viewing the quantity sold along with the revenue generated.
+The CMO does not want to have the United Kingdom in this visual.

+Visualisation and Insights:
 - A bar chart ranking countries by revenue and units sold.
 - Highlighted top markets: Netherlands (£285K), Ireland (£266K), and Germany (£229K).
 - Insight: Prioritising marketing and logistics investments in these high-performing regions.